Huckleberries

 Miss Bonni

-Bonni serves as the Administrative Assistant at Hidden Trails, where she brings organization, efficiency, and a warm touch to the day-to-day operations.
+Bonni serves as a Lead Teacher and Administrative Assistant at Hidden Trails, where she brings organization, efficiency, and a warm touch to the day-to-day operations.
 Passionate about nature and education, Bonni ensures seamless communication between staff, families, and the community while supporting the school's mission of fostering a love for the outdoors in every child.

 Bonni thrives on keeping things running smoothly behind the scenes.
 When not coordinating schedules, handling inquiries, or streamlining administrative processes, she enjoys spending time with the goats, and exploring nature.